LinkedIn Video Downloader Not Working? Here’s What to Do

 Downloader not responding

-➡ Disable extensions or switch browser
+➡ Disable extensions or switch browsers.

 Blank screen after pasting link